 Will swim lessons be held?

 Yes.
-The maximum number of children per class is four, and only one parent will be permitted on the pool deck.
 Please visit our Aquatics section for more details on swim lessons and the upcoming schedule.

 How will you hold group exercise classes?

 We will limit the size of classes according to state restrictions, and we will ensure proper distancing during classes.
 Classes will be scheduled to allow for adequate time in between to clean equipment and further limit physical contact.
 Cycling classes will require online registration through our membership portal.

 Will the Kid Center be open?